maptime/postgis-101/postgis-101.md

 ---

-Spatial on non-spatial data can be analysed at the same time
+Spatial & non-spatial data can be analysed at the same time

 ---